-The respiratory system aids the body in the exchange of gases between the air and blood and between the blood and the body’s billions of cells.
-Most of the organs of the respiratory system help to distribute air, but only the tiny, grape-like alveoli and the alveolar ducts are responsible for gas exchange.
+The respiratory system, which includes air passages, pulmonary vessels, the lungs, and breathing muscles, aids the body in the exchange of gases between the air and blood, and between the blood and the body’s billions of cells.
+Most of the organs of the respiratory system help to distribute air, but only the tiny, grape-like alveoli and the alveolar ducts are responsible for actual gas exchange.

 In addition to air distribution and gas exchange, the respiratory system filters, warms, and humidifies the air you breathe.
 Organs in the respiratory system also play a role in speech and the sense of smell.

 The respiratory system also helps the body maintain homeostasis, or balance among the many elements of the body’s internal environment.

 The respiratory system is divided into two main components:

 Upper respiratory tract: Composed of the nose, the pharynx, and the larynx, the organs of the upper respiratory tract are located outside the chest cavity.

 - Nasal cavity: Inside the nose, the sticky mucous membrane lining the nasal cavity traps dust particles, and tiny hairs called cilia help move them to the nose to be sneezed or blown out.